0

 In terms of diet, it’s advisable to reduce your consumption of alcohol as well as foods that irritate the gastric mucosa such as spices, tomatoes, garlic, onions, citrus fruit, salt, sugar and vinegar.
 Fats, especially saturated fats, inhibit emptying of the stomach and should therefore be restricted, as should coffee, tea and chocolate which reduce LES tone (11).
 The best advice is to listen to your body and see what it can tolerate.

-There are foods that are neutral or protective against gastric discomfort.
+some foods are neutral or protective against gastric discomfort.
 A good intake of lean protein (poultry, fish…) may strengthen LES tone (12).
 Reasonable quantities of green vegetables and starches are usually well-tolerated.

 It’s best to eat fresh fruit in between meals to restrict fermentation.
 The fruits most recommended for acid reflux include bananas, apples, pears and papaya (13).